POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 This shell script will submit the two slurm jobs :samp:`slurm_job_array_grid_submit.sh` and :samp:`cleanup.sh`.
-The first one will run the MESA simulations, where several runs will go in paralell.
+The first one will run the MESA simulations, where several runs will go in parallel.
 The second job, will run after all MESA runs are completed.
 It is doing some
 cleanup: